Apple’s default browser is Safari, and its default search engine is Google. Sometimes, we want to customize our experience, and it’s possible.

 • 4.
 DuckDuckGo

 DuckDuckGo is known for its privacy.
 Making it an excellent choice for users that are concerned about online tracking and data privacy.
-It distinguishes itself by not storing user data, and providing clutter-free search results.
-The search engine won’t profile you.
+It distinguishes itself by not storing user data and providing clutter-free search results.
+The search engine tech won’t profile you.
 If you value anonymity online, this is the best option.

 Related Posts: